vardaro/pivotrade/docs/session.md

 ### Session.buy(Object)

 `Session.buy()` executes a buy order on the selected stock and updates the session state accordingly.
-It takes an Object as a parameter denoting important informatiation about the order.
+It takes an Object as a parameter denoting information about the order.
 Technically it does a limit order.

 This will cause a new `Position` object to get pushed to the `account.positions` array.